The Fiscal Times

 Author John Steele Gordon has chronicled the history of American business and finance in books such as Hamilton's Blessing: the Extraordinary Life and Times of Our National Debt; The Great Game: The Emergence of Wall Street as a World Power, 1653-2000; and Empire of Wealth: The Epic History of American Economic Power.
-He spoke with The Fiscal Times about our national debt and its long history as a subject for political debate.
-Here is the edited transcript:
+He spoke with The Fiscal Times’ Yuval Rosenberg about our national debt and its long history as a subject for political debate.
+An edited transcript:

-John Steele Gordon (JSG): The national debt consists of all of what are called the Treasury securities — either bonds or notes or bills, depending upon how soon they come to an end.
+JSG: The national debt consists of all of what are called the Treasury securities—either bonds or notes or bills, depending upon how soon they come to an end.
 The public debt is the bonds, notes, and bills that are held by the public or by banks or by foreign governments or whomever other than the United States government itself.
 And then you have the intra-governmental debt, which are the federal bonds that are held by other agencies of the federal government, principally the Social Security Trust Fund.

 JSG: It’s because those bonds will eventually have to be redeemed.
 They bear the full faith and credit of the United States, just like the federal bonds that China owns.
 Those bonds cannot be sold in the marketplace; they can only be redeemed by the Treasury.
 And therefore when the Social Security Trust Fund starts running deficits because of the baby boomers increasingly retiring, the Fund is going to start taking those federal bonds down to the Treasury and saying, “Give me the money.”
 At which point Congress, basically, is going to have to decide whether to raise taxes to redeem those bonds, cut spending elsewhere to redeem those bonds, or borrow the money in the public bond market, which is overwhelmingly the likely thing for them to do.
 So those bonds that are now intra-governmental debt will, in the fullness of time, become part of the regular debt.